 If you are experiencing a situation in which you may require legal assistance you are probably concerned about your ability to pay for legal counsel.
 Everyone knows that legal services can be incredibly expensive and your job might not provide enough income for you to be able to afford your legal expenses.
 If you are in a situation that requires legal services and you do not feel that you can afford it there may be help available through legal aid.

 Legal aid is available to people who are dealing with specific concerns and who meet the financial criteria necessary to qualify for legal aid.
 Legal aid differs from province to province, in Ontario you need to demonstrate financial need in order to qualify for legal aid.
 This means that after paying your necessities each month you should have little or no money left over.
-So, if you rent several townhomes in Toronto and have plenty of money to cover your monthly expenses than you will probably not qualify for Ontario legal aid.
+So, if you rent and have plenty of money to cover your monthly expenses than you will probably not qualify for Ontario legal aid.

-If your anger management, Hamilton classes have not been working you might find that you are in need of criminal legal representation.
+If your improvement classes have not been working you might find that you are in need of criminal legal representation.
 This is yet another area in which legal aid can be of assistance.
 Whether you are an adult or a young offender you should contact your local legal aid office if you feel that you cannot afford to pay for legal representation.
 Even if you are initially turned down for a legal aid certificate you can appeal the decision if you believe that an error has been made.
 Legal aid can be invaluable to individuals who require legal assistance but are unable to afford to pay for legal counsel.